martinpiper/C64MegaCart/PiCartTool/ReadMe.md

 	--read <filename>		-r			Reads the whole cartridge and writes the data to the filename as a binary fil --loop					-l			Loops back to the start of the command line arguments

-For example, to repeatedly erase and write a file to the cartridge while waiting for the button to be poressed before each erase/write pass:
+For example, to repeatedly erase and write a file to the cartridge while waiting for the button to be pressed before each erase/write pass:

 	--waitbutton --erase --write scrollerbanks.bin --loop

+Or for example, to read data from a cartridge to a file:

+	--read readdata.bin

 ## Errors